 for he grants sleep to those he loves” (Psalm 127:1-2).

 God provides for our needs, but He goes even further and provides us with His very presence.
-The author of Hebrews quotes from the Old Testament here with God’s statement that “Never will I leave you; never will I forsake you” (Hebrews 13:5).
+The author of Hebrews quotes from the Hebrew Tanakh, the Old Testament, here with God’s statement that “never will I leave you; never will I forsake you” (Hebrews 13:5).

 This is truly an amazing promise!
-When God gave this promise to Joshua and the children of Israel as they were about to enter the Promised Land, they believed Him — long enough to conquer the city of Jericho.
-Oh, except for Achan, who forgot that God would never leave or forsake him… and so he stole some gold from the city… even though God had told them not to… but he forgot God was with Him… so he didn’t obey… then he was surprised when he was caught….
+When God gave this promise to Joshua and the children of Israel as they were about to enter the Promised Land, they believed Him—long enough to conquer the city of Jericho.
+Oh, except for Achan, who forgot that God would never leave or forsake him… and so he stole some gold from the city… even though God had told them not to… but he forgot God was with Him and was worried he wouldn’t have enough provisions… so he didn’t obey… he took what didn’t belong to him… then he was surprised when he was caught… and because of his idolatry, he and his family died.

 Hmmm.
 Do I ever forget that God will never leave or forsake me?